Reports

 - Always enable comparison for recurring reports.
 Period-over-period change is usually more useful than absolute values for spotting regressions.

 - Connect Google integrations first.
-GSC and GA sections will be empty until you link the corresponding accounts on the workspace.
+GSC and GA sections will be empty until you connect the corresponding accounts for the workspace.